HappyCerberus/article-sanity-format/README.md

-# article-sanity-format
+# Example for clang-format with pre-commit integration

-Repository with examples for the clang-format portion of the "Save your sanity" article.
+Example repository for an automated setup of clang-format with enforcement using the pre-commit framework.